-Credit Score and Income – Many student loan borrowers think that credit score an income are the only factors in determining interest rate.
+Credit Score and Income – Many student loan borrowers think that credit score and income are the only factors in determining an interest rate.
 While these two factors are perhaps the most important, they are far from the only ones.

 Debt-to-Income Ratio – A borrower’s debt-to-income ratio is another critical component in the evaluation process.
 This factor looks at monthly debt and compares it to monthly income.
 Monthly bills such as a cell phone bill, utilities, and Netflix are not usually included.
 However, debt on your credit report, such as a car loan, credit card debt, or a mortgage is included.
 We have previously looked at debt-to-income ratios in more detail.

 The Economy – Economic conditions can have a major impact on student loan interest rates.
 If the government is lending money to banks at low interest rates, it means the banks and lenders are able to pass on some of that savings to borrowers.
 Additionally, when the economy is doing really well, the need for student loans drops.
 As a result, lenders have to keep rates low to compete for borrowers.

 Co-Signers – We don’t recommend co-signing student loans for school or for refinancing, but the presence of a co-signer can have a huge impact on getting approved and the interest rate offered.
 Some lenders just want to see a credit-worthy co-signer on the loan while others will adjust rates depending upon the co-signers credit score and income.

 Lender Cashflow – Many of the student loan refinance companies are relatively new startups.
 A newer company is often dependent upon outside money to fund its business as it grows.
 When these lenders have an influx of new investor money it means they are able to offer more loans at lower interest rates.
 As the lender’s budget gets tighter, they get pickier about the loans they issue.
 This factor can also influence the new customer bonus that many lenders offer.